New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 2 min read Updated

-Fail-closed is a security posture where if Intercept cannot evaluate a policy — due to a configuration error, crash, or unexpected condition — the tool call is denied by default, ensuring no unvalidated operations reach the MCP server.
+Fail-closed is a security posture where if PolicyLayer cannot evaluate a policy — due to a configuration error, crash, or unexpected condition — the tool call is denied by default, ensuring no unvalidated operations reach the MCP server.

 WHY IT MATTERS